 UPDATE: I’ve replaced the 1.4m awning with a Darche Eclipse 180 Rear awning to offer us more length in exchange for some extra roof weight.
 This new awning provides full clearance to open the passenger door.
 The 1.4m awning restricted this a small amount.
 We also plan to add the full tent style awning walls to this in future.

-This might sound like overkill and yes I’m a weight nerd, but trust me you will feel the difference.
+This might sound like overkill and yes I’m a weight nerd.

 Always consider is how to reduce the roof weight and overall payload, every kg counts.
 Second is improving aerodynamics.
 Finally, we’ll look at quality of life improvements, what we can do to make the setup quicker or more comfortable.